 The reason why starting a blog is so confusing is that the blogging basics aren’t usually explained in easily understood actionable terms.
 In order to save you TONS of precious time, I am going to tell you the optimal way to start a blog.

-This is the same advice I gave my best friend of 20+ years when she came to me last month for my blog start-up advice, so you can rest assured it’s golden.
+This is the same advice I gave my best friend of 20+ years when she came to me for blog start-up advice, so you can rest assured it’s golden.
 I would never lead her astray, as I would never point you in the wrong direction.

 I promise you will like the result.
 So barricade yourself somewhere for 30 minutes where your kids can’t touch you and let’s get to it! 😉